tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 > A YANG container that holds a list of LSPs that have been instantiated for this specific path.

+In addition to the path common attributes, the primary has the following additional attributes that are not present in a secondary path:

+ - Only the primary path contains the list of 'candidate-secondary-paths' that can protect the primary path.

+ - Only the primary path can contain a primary-reverse-path associated with the primary path (and its associated list of 'candidate-secondary-reverse-path').

 ### TE LSPs {#TE_LSPS}

 The 'lsps' container includes the set of TE LSP(s) that have been instantiated.